JepsonNomad/spatialWorkshop_2024/README.md

 ## Workshop goals:

 In this workshop, we will:
--Get acquainted "spatial data": What is spatial data?
+- Get acquainted "spatial data": What is spatial data?
 What isn't spatial data?
--Differentiate raster and vector data structures
+- Differentiate raster and vector data structures
--Get ahold of some spatial data
+- Get ahold of some spatial data
--Inspect spatial datasets
+- Inspect spatial datasets
--Plot spatial data (i.e. make a map!)
+- Plot spatial data (i.e. make a map!)

 ## Timeline (total 60 min):
 ### Intro (15 min)
 3 min get situated.
 Does everyone have packages installed?
 10 min slideshow on:
--Spatial data
+- Spatial data
--Raster vs vector
+- Raster vs vector
--Reference systems
+- Reference systems
--Where can I get data from?
+- Where can I get data from?
 2 min questions

 ### Import data (5 min)